 - 5 Food Preservation Tips from Sunday Supper Movement

-- 8-10 fresh ripe peaches, peeled and sliced (or use defrosted, frozen peaches draining most of excess juices)
+- 8-10 fresh ripe peaches, peeled and sliced (or use defrosted, frozen peaches draining most of the excess juices)

 - 1 cup sugar